 For the sleepwalker, sleeping in a low bed or on a mattress on the floor to prevent falls from bed when the sleepwalker attempts to get out of bed

-This disorder involves speaking (often profanely) and sometimes making violent movements during rapid eye movement (REM) sleep, usually in response to a dream.
+This disorder involves speaking (often profanely) and sometimes making aggressive movements during rapid eye movement (REM) sleep, usually in response to a dream.

-People with rapid eye movement behavior disorder, unlike those with night terrors, are sometimes aware of having dreamed vividly during these episodes when they wake up the next day.
+People with REM sleep behavior disorder, unlike those with night terrors, are sometimes aware of having dreamed vividly during these episodes when they wake up the next day.

-Violent movements may include waving the arms, punching, and kicking.
-The violent behavior is not intentional and is not directed at anyone.
+Aggressive movements may include waving the arms, punching, and kicking.
+The aggressive behavior is not intentional and is not directed at anyone.
 People may inadvertently injure themselves or their bed partner.
 Also, this behavior interferes with sleep, making people tired and sleepy during the day.

 Doctors usually diagnose sleep-related leg cramps based on symptoms after they rule out other physical problems or disabilities.
 No further testing is needed.

 To prevent these cramps, people should stretch the affected muscles for several minutes before going to sleep.
 Usually, stretching as soon as cramps occur relieves symptoms promptly and is preferred to drug treatment.
 Avoiding caffeine and other stimulants may help.